-Rachel’s approach in working with clients reflects her vast work experience with over two decades in a number of different industries and cities, and combines a genuine curiosity in people and what motivates their choices and decisions in aspects of their life and career.
+Rachel’s approach in working with clients reflects her vast work experience with over two decades in a number of different industries and cities and combines a genuine curiosity in people and what motivates their choices and decisions in aspects of their life and career.
 She recognizes that career and life themes are enmeshed and have a significant impact on each other.
 She is passionate about supporting others in change and transition and addressing both emotional and practical needs during such challenging times.
-Her work with clients is customized according to individual needs as she seeks to create trust with her clients to feel comfortable expressing themselves in a way that is uniquely at their own pace, balanced with a sense of structure and goals in the career counselling setting.
+Her work with clients is customized according to individual needs as she seeks to create trust with her clients to feel comfortable expressing themselves in a way that is uniquely at their own pace, balanced with a sense of structure and goals in the career counselling/coaching setting.
 She displays versatility in her work adapting from personal counselling themes such as grief, loss, anxiety, depression, and self-esteem issues to career themes helping clients determine vocational direction and to overcome that lost and overwhelming feeling, all the way to the pragmatic job search strategies including resume and interview coaching.

 Rachel is continually involved in professional development and attends regular workshops, meetings and conferences to maintain her level of expertise regarding life and career themes in order to offer optimal support to her clients.
-In addition to working with clients at Life Career Studio, in 2017, is an instructor at SFU Continuing Studies in Strategic Career Management CPRA150.
+In addition to working with clients at Life Career Studio, since 2017, she has been an instructor at SFU Continuing Studies in Strategic Career Management CPRA150.
 She also volunteers as Secretary for the Work and Meaning Group with INPM, created a professional Peer Counsellor Support Group in 2015 and co-facilitates the Inner Sight Philosophers’ Cafe in New Westminster with her friend and esteemed colleague Karen Laskey.
 In the past she was a volunteer Peer Counsellor at UBC Life and Career Directions, was a Community Educator at the Crisis Centre and assisted with mock interviews at Gastown Vocational Services (GVS).